xgfone/glog/README.md

 The log framework itself has no any performance costs.

 There may be some performance costs below:
 1. Use format arguments or Key-Value pairs when firing a log.
 For example, `logger.Info("hello %s", "world")` will allocate the 16-byte memory once for the encoder `FmtTextEncoder` , `logger.Info("hello world", "key", "value")` will allocate the 32-byte memory once for the encoder `KvTextEncoder`.
+For `NewFmtEncoder` and `NewTextJSONEncoder`, however, it will consume a little more memory because of `interface{}`.
 2. Encode the arguments to `io.Writer`.
 For `string` or `[]byte`, there is no any performance cost, but for other types, such as `int`, it maybe have once memory allocation.